Wright Model EX: History

 Since the airplane would need a considerable support crew, Rodgers persuaded J. Ogden Armour, of meatpacking fame, to sponsor the attempt, and in return named the plane after Armour's new grape soft drink Vin Fiz.
 The support team rode on a three-car train called the Vin Fiz Special, and included Charlie Taylor, the Wright brothers' bicycle shop and aircraft mechanic, who built their first and later engines and knew every detail of Wright airplane construction; Rodgers' wife Mabel; his mother; reporters; and employees of Armour and Vin Fiz.

 The flight began at 4:30 pm, September 17, 1911, when Rodgers took off from the Sheepshead Bay Race Track in Brooklyn, New York.
 Although the plan called for a large number of stops along the way, in the end there were 75, including 16 crashes, and Rodgers was injured several times.
 Taylor and the team of mechanics rebuilt the Vin Fiz Flyer when necessary, and only a few pieces of the original plane actually made the entire trip.

-On November 5, having missed the prize deadline by 19 days, Rodgers landed in Pasadena, California, in front of a crowd of 20,000.
+On November 5, having missed the prize deadline by 19 days, Rodgers landed at Tournament Park in Pasadena, California, in front of a crowd of 20,000.
 On the 12th he took off for Long Beach, California, but crashed at Compton, with a brain concussion and a spinal twist.
 He was hospitalized for three weeks.
 Finally, on December 10 he landed on the beach, and taxied the Flyer into the Pacific Ocean, completing the unprecedented journey of over 4,000 statute miles (6,400 km).
 Actual flying time totalled under 84 hours.
 Rodgers was killed in an air crash on the Pacific shore of the US shortly after the flight across the US.

 The aircraft was acquired by the Smithsonian Institution in 1934, and eventually joined the collection of the National Air and Space Museum, after being fully restored for display by the Smithsonian in 1960.
 As of August 2009, the plane was still on display at the NASM but was undergoing further conservation.

 In 1961, to commemorate the 50th anniversary of the first trans-continental flight, aviation historian and Boeing aeronautical engineer Peter M. Bowers built a reproduction of the Vin Fiz.
 Built to airworthy standards, the plane was flown as a towed glider, and subsequently became a display in the San Diego Air and Space Museum, where it remains (as of 2022).

 In 1986 the Vin Fiz Flyer flight was re-enacted in a replica to celebrate the 75th anniversary of the original journey.
 The pilot was materials scientist Jim Lloyd.